LibraryOfCongress/simple-artifact-uploader/README.md

 ## Roadmap
 - [ ] extend config for controlling other aspects of the rest api requests (timeout, number of tries, etc)
-- [ ] upload artifact with pregenerated checksums instead of having artifactory do it later (causes checksum check to always fail.
-See [issue #3](https://github.com/LibraryOfCongress/simple-artifact-uploader/issues/3) )